 When running mail merges within Redtail CRM itself, you can choose from Redtail's Mail Merge Fields list those fields that you want to include in your merged documents.
 If you want to run mail merges based upon Redtail data that you can't pull from that list, however, you can still accomplish this — you'll just need to create a Custom Export that includes all of your desired fields, run that Custom Export for the contacts that you want included in your mail merge and then use the resulting Excel file as your list when creating your mail merge within Microsoft Word itself.
 Note: as this is a function of Microsoft Word rather than Redtail CRM, Redtail support can assist you with creating your Custom Exports and/or creating the export file that you can use with Word.
 Questions on building mail merges with this data in Microsoft Word, however, should generally be directed to Microsoft support, as they are trained on and have a better grasp of the intricacies of their product(s).
-That said, below is a general walkthrough of the process, followed by links to other sources with information on using Excel lists with Microsoft Word versions 2003, 2010 and 2013.
+That said, below is a general walkthrough of the process, followed by links to other sources with information on using Excel lists with Microsoft Word.

 In our example below, we'll look at how you would accomplish this using Microsoft Word 2007.
 While the steps might be slightly different if using other versions of Word, you can easily find instructions (for running mail merges using an Excel list for those other versions) on Microsoft's support website or by googling.

 So, let's say we want to run a merge letter that includes the next client review date as a merged field for a group of contacts.
 Since client review dates are not on the list of available Mail Merge Fields within Redtail, you would need to run this merge using the method mentioned above.
 After creating your Custom Export and running it for your desired contacts and saving, you can then begin the process in Word (again, we're using Word 2007 in our example below).